msftcangoblowm/wreck/docs/LICENSE/closed-source-license.rst

 Maintainer(s) who step forward and have the talent, the author will depend on.

-There being no non-subjective reprecussions for bad behavior or just to get attention, at some point, in an innocent looking commit, malware gets introduced.
+There being no non-subjective repercussions for bad behavior or just to get attention, at some point, in an innocent looking commit, malware gets introduced.

 Obfusicated code is placed in either the build system or in unittest assets.